Estimated reading time: 10 minutes

-For 4G, this is 200 milliseconds, not far off the 250 milliseconds it takes for humans to react to visual stimuli.
+For 4G, latency is on average 200 milliseconds, not far off the 250 milliseconds it takes for humans to react to visual stimuli.

-5G also means more security and more regulations
+5G also means more security and regulations

+With increased opportunity comes increased risk.
 5G will see the wider deployment of private mobile networks and increased network access on the part of third-party suppliers, all of which increase the number of opportunities for hackers.